dtrinidad002/Utilizing_Big_Data_to_analyze_bike_share_data/README.md

 # W205 (Data Engineering)
 Project 1: Query Project

-- In the Query Project, I practiced writing SQL quiries while learning about Google Cloud Platform (GCP) and BiqQuery.
+- In this Query Project, I practiced writing SQL quiries while learning about Google Cloud Platform (GCP) and BiqQuery.
 Given the problem statement below, I answered key business-driven questions using public datasets housed in GCP.
 All the work was performed using the web UI (BiqQuery) and the command-line tools, and worked them into Jupyter file (Report.ipynb).